horeaporutiu/blockchainWorshop/README.md

 ## Demo of live network running on IBM Blockchain starter plan
 This API is currently live, and I will show you the end result of deploying the rest-server to the cloud.
 The API can be found here: https://composer-rest-server-coffeetrackr.mybluemix.net/.
 After submitting transactions there, all transactions are logged on the blockchain starter plan.

+## Next steps
+Deploy your business network to the cloud using this guide: https://github.com/sstone1/blockchain-starter-kit